jjkirn/Bloodhound-CE/README.md

 ## Time to choose a data collector for BloodHound-CE

-1. No we need an injestor (collector) program to get the data from the AD instances into a format that Bloodhound needs for upload.
+Now we need an injestor (collector) program to get the data from the AD instances into a format that Bloodhound needs for upload.

 There are three options:
 - Sharphound